 Take A Strategic Approach

 Airlines like Emirates and Royal Jordanian have been putting their best foot forward and taking a light-hearted approach to the ban their passengers will now face.
-Fun and good humour can go a long way on social media.
+Facing breaking news that may have a negative impact on your business, taking fun and humorous approach can go a long way on social media.

-Instead of posts that only inform customers of the ban, humorous posts like:
+Instead of posts that only inform customers of the ban, ther marketing strategy was to publish humorous posts like:

 — Qatar Airways (@qatarairways) March 22, 2017